jasimvk/rn-test-deepakT/readme.md

 ### Submission
 1. Ensure your app runs without errors on **Expo / Android Emulator**.
-2. commit your changes and push the code to the main branch
+2. Make sure to do the commits and push the latest code